camilleyong/redux-store/README.md

 # redux-store

 ## Description
 A miscellaneous Redux store for consumers to shop and checkout items.
+Used HTML, CSS, Javascript, Redux, Node.js, Express.js, MySQL, and Heroku.

 ## Table of Contents
 - [License](#license)